The Children’s Bach

 Description

-Athena and Dexter Fox are happy.
+Athena and Dexter Fox are content.
 They love each other.
 They are friends.

-But then, one day – years after their lives have taken different directions – Dexter runs into Elizabeth, an old friend from his university days.
+But then, Dexter runs into Elizabeth, an old friend from his university days.
 She brings into his world her loose-living musician boyfriend, Philip, and her seventeen-year-old sister, Vicki.

 And all at once, the bonds that hold the Fox family together begin to fray.